DTW-DanWard/OctopusDeployUtilities/docs/UnitTesting.md

 # Unit Testing Your Octopus Deploy Configuration

 ## Intro
 I worked at a company managing the migration from an old, custom deploy system to Octopus Deploy.
-There were 180+ services and thousand and thousands *and thousands* of variables.
+There were 180+ services and thousand *and thousands* of variables.
 Believe me when I tell you that organization and standards are critically important when setting up and maintaining your deployment system.
 If you only have 3 projects with a handful of variables that never get edited then this might not seem important to you.
 But as you grow it becomes *very* important; manually reviewing all your settings constantly for unexpected changes is just not an option.

 My advice is to create [good solid standards and best practices](BestPracticesTestingRules.md) for your settings, document and share those standards *and* make sure they are maintained with [reporting](DetailsAndReporting.md) or unit testing.